Delayed sleep phase disorder: Non-pharmacological

+Techniques to shift the cycle to earlier times that do not require technology often involve gradually shifting the sleeping time earlier at a pace comfortable for the patient (melatonin may be used as an augment here).
+An alternative strategy can be to delay the waking and sleeping times of the patient by 1–3 hours a day until the desired targets for the waking and sleeping times are reached.

-One treatment strategy is light therapy (phototherapy), with either a bright white lamp providing 10,000 lux at a specified distance from the eyes or a wearable LED device providing 350–550 lux at a shorter distance.
+One example of an artificial treatment strategy is light therapy (phototherapy), with either a bright white lamp providing 10,000 lux at a specified distance from the eyes or a wearable LED device providing 350–550 lux at a shorter distance.
 Sunlight can also be used.
 The light is typically timed for 30–90 minutes at the patient's usual time of spontaneous awakening, or shortly before (but not long before), which is in accordance with the phase response curve (PRC) for light.
 Only experimentation, preferably with specialist help, will show how great an advance is possible and comfortable.
 For maintenance, some patients must continue the treatment indefinitely; some may reduce the daily treatment to 15 minutes; others may use the lamp, for example, just a few days a week or just every third week.
 Whether the treatment is successful is highly individual.
 Light therapy generally requires adding some extra time to the patient's morning routine.
 Patients with a family history of macular degeneration are advised to consult with an eye doctor.
 The use of exogenous melatonin administration (see below) in conjunction with light therapy is common.

 Light restriction in the evening, sometimes called darkness therapy or scototherapy, is another treatment strategy.
 Just as bright light upon awakening should advance one's sleep phase, bright light in the evening and night delays it (see the PRC).
 It is suspected that DSPD patients may be overly sensitive to evening light.
 The photopigment of the retinal photosensitive ganglion cells, melanopsin, is excited by light mainly in the blue portion of the visible spectrum (absorption peaks at ~480 nanometers).

 A formerly popular treatment, phase delay chronotherapy, is intended to reset the circadian clock by manipulating bedtimes.
 It consists of going to bed two or more hours later each day for several days until the desired bedtime is reached, and it often must be repeated every few weeks or months to maintain results.
-Its safety is uncertain, notably because it has led to the development of non-24-hour sleep-wake rhythm disorder, a much more severe disorder.
+Its safety is uncertain, notably because it has led to the development of non-24-hour sleep–wake disorder, a much more severe disorder.

 A modified chronotherapy is called controlled sleep deprivation with phase advance, SDPA.
 One stays awake one whole night and day, then goes to bed 90 minutes earlier than usual and maintains the new bedtime for a week.
 This process is repeated weekly until the desired bedtime is reached.

 Earlier exercise and meal times can also help promote earlier sleep times.